 Sharpes, FL 32959

 EMAIL: email@example.com (Renae Foster is our primary contact)

 The “Application for Architectural Review” form is found on both the Savannahs HOA website (TBD link) and the TCB Property website (http://www.tcbproperty.com/Savannahs/).
 The form contains instructions on what information is required, and how to turn the form in for consideration.
-Currently, ARC requests are being handled by the Board of Directors, and forms can be turned into email@example.com or firstname.lastname@example.org.
+Currently, ARC requests are being handled by the Architectural Review Committee, and forms can be turned in to ARC-Review@thesavannahshoa.com.
 Note that the reply to any request can take up to 30 days.

 The Clubhouse can be rented for most private functions, such as wedding receptions, family reunions, social gatherings, and similar special events.
 The Clubhouse would generally not be available during prime golf course play hours for a private event.
-To inquire about the suitability of the Clubhouse to meet your function’s needs, contact The Local Pub at 321-455-1375.
+To inquire about the suitability of the Clubhouse to meet your function’s needs, contact the Clubhouse at 321-455-1375.

 Any Savannahs resident is welcome to join our dedicated group of community volunteers.
 Volunteers are always needed.
 There are a myriad of ways you can help, from landscaping projects, to maintaining existing common property, to participating in HOA committees, to supporting golf tournaments and special events, and more.
 You may donate your time and expertise entirely at your convenience, so if you would like to be considered, please go to our “Volunteer Corner” under the “Get Involved” menu for more information.